-- the prohibition of taking (removing) and of harmful interference, except in accordance with a permit; - the prohibition of introducing non-native species, except in accordance with a permit; and - the designation of Specially Protected Species.
+- the prohibition of introducing non-native species, except in accordance with a permit; and - the designation of Specially Protected Species.

 The references to the Environment Protocol and Annex II indicated above were included to allow operators understand the overall protection framework in place.
 The requirements stemmed from them are usually implemented via domestic legislation and are, to varying extents, captured in specific ATCM provisions agreed later (see below).